ChenglongWang/GAME-Net/README.md

     To check the correctness of the installation, type `conda list` and check out the presence of pyrdtp and ray in the list.

+4. (NEW!)
+To use GAME-Net locally as a web application, install Django and pydot:

+    `conda install -c conda-forge pydot`
+    `conda install -c anaconda django`
+    `pip install django-cors-headers`

 Done!
 Now everything is set up to start playing with the GNN framework!

 ## Usage